YCL-Jeff/picoMIPS/README.md

 # picoMIPS Processor

-This project implemen
-ts an 8-bit application-specific picoMIPS processor in SystemVerilog, designed to perform one-dimensional Gaussian smoothing convolution on a noisy waveform.
+This project implemen an 8-bit application-specific picoMIPS processor in SystemVerilog, designed to perform one-dimensional Gaussian smoothing convolution on a noisy waveform.
 The processor is optimized for minimal FPGA resource usage on the Altera Cyclone V SoC (5CSEMA5F31C6) and is synthesized for the Altera DE1 development board.

 ## Project Overview